MLI-lab/PMoC3D/README.md

 To download the PMoC3D dataset, follow these steps:

 1. **Request Access**
    Visit the [PMoC3D HuggingFace](https://huggingface.co/datasets/mli-lab/PMoC3D) and agree to the Data Usage Agreement (DUA).
+The gated access is a legal requirement, and the access form is simple and straightforward.

 2. **Generate a Token**
    After access is granted, create a Hugging Face access token from your Hugging Face account settings.